Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

 \subsection{Data}

-We use all scientific publications written in English and indexed in the Scopus database from 2021 to 2024 \citep{singh2021journal,elsevier2023}.
-For each publication, we obtain information on the publication year, Scopus pre-defined scientific field, journal impact factor, and the country of all affiliated institutions.
-For authors with more than one affiliation, we use the first listed one, which typically corresponds to the author’s main institutional affiliation.
-We start with 5.65 million unique publications that include at least one author affiliated with a non-English-speaking country.
-We further expand the data so that each publication appears once for every non-English-speaking country represented in its author affiliation, dropping all observations for English-speaking countries.
-For publications classified into multiple scientific fields, we further split records by field, yielding one observation per country-field pair.
-Our unit of analysis is therefore the publication × country × field cell.
-The resulting regression sample comprises 14,315,948 publication-country-field observations.
+Our starting dataset is all scientific publications written in English and indexed in the Scopus database from 2021 to 2024 \citep{singh2021journal,elsevier2023}.
+For each publication, we obtain information on the publication year, Scopus pre-defined scientific field, journal impact factor, and author country (based upon institution affiliation).
+For authors with more than one affiliation, we use the first listed as it typically corresponds to the main institution.
+We drop observations for publications where all author affiliations are to English-speaking countries.\footnote{We retain observations for publications where at least one author affiliation is to a non-English-speaking country, as it allows for mixed-language author team analysis.} We focus on 5.65 million unique publications that include at least one author affiliation to a non-English-speaking country.
+We add observations for publications that classify into multiple countries (based upon author affiliation) and for publications classified into multiple scientific fields---yielding one observation per unique publication, country and field triad.
+Our unit of analysis is therefore the publication $\times$ country $\times$ field cell, comprising a sample of 14,315,948 observations.

-To improve interpretability in cross-field comparisons, we aggregate the detailed Scopus’s journal-based scientific fields into four broad field groups: Life Sciences, Physical Sciences, Engineering and Technology, and Social Sciences.
+To improve interpretability in cross-scientific field comparisons, we aggregate the detailed Scopus journal-based scientific fields into four broad groups: Life Sciences, Physical Sciences, Engineering and Technology, and Social Sciences.
 Multidisciplinary and Arts and Humanities journals are excluded due to their small sample size and ambiguous classification.
-This dimensionality reduction simplifies cross-disciplinary analysis while retaining the main structural differences between scientific domains.
-Table~\ref{tab:field_mapping} shows the mapping of detailed fields to these four categories.
+This dimensionality reduction simplifies cross-scientific field analysis while retaining the main structural differences among these scientific domains.
+Table~\ref{tab:fields} provides the mapping from Scopus scientific fields to these aggregated groups.
 Each publication inherits the field assignments of its journal.
 Journals listed in multiple fields contribute to each corresponding scientific field.